Valfg/valfg/README.md

 * Power BI / Excel
 * Sistemas Integrados de Gestión Bibliotecaria

+## Hello...
+My name is Valeria👋
+I'm a **librarian** with experience in document management, data analysis, and administrative tasks.
+I'm passionate about transforming information into useful and accessible resources—whether by organizing documents, optimizing processes, or generating insights through data reports.
+I'm comfortable working with technological tools to automate tasks, identify patterns, and support better decision-making.
+Some of the tools I've used in my projects include:
+* MySQL / MongoDB / PostgreSQL
+* Python
+* Power BI / Excel
+* Integrated Library Systems

 <!--
 **Valfg/valfg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.